icy-enough/studio-web/README.md

 ## 🎯 Purpose

-The Gentlerain.ai Clone project demonstrates skills in:

 - Advanced CSS techniques for modern web layouts
 - Mastery of JavaScript animations and event handling
 - Utilizing HTML5 Canvas for custom visuals
 - Crafting responsive and interactive designs
 - Following best practices for clean, maintainable code

-This project serves as an excellent portfolio piece, showcasing expertise in replicating award-winning designs and attention to detail.

 ## 🛠️ Setup & Installation